fbpx Skip to content

 Giving Chest Compressions

-When giving chest compressions to infants, you should only use two fingers because of the size of their bodies.
+When giving chest compressions to infants, the CPR techniques differ; you should only use two fingers because of the size of their bodies.
 The depth of the compressions also changes; they are shallower than those given to adults and young children.

 Calling for Emergency Response